efabless/caravel_mpw-one/docs/source/caravel-with-openlane.rst

 .. note::

-      We are developing caravel using efabless/openlane:rc7 which is the current master branch.
+      We are developing caravel using efabless/openlane:rc7.

 .. note::